A fall is an event which results in a person coming to rest inadvertently on the ground or floor or other lower level (WHO).

-Falls statistics help us understand how many falls occur, how common falls are in Queensland, and the impact that falls and falls injuries have across the continuum of health care in Queensland.
-Detailed falls statistics taken from a range of reliable international, national and state data sources are available on each of the topics below.
-Download the facts on falls information sheet.
+Falls statistics help us understand how many falls occur, how and where fall occur and the impact that falls and falls injuries have across the continuum of health, this information will help us to keep people on their feet.
+Download the Queensland facts on falls information sheet.

 |Falls-related ambulance attendances for Queenslanders aged 65 years and over, 2007-08|